Blue Manifesto Letter from the Editor

 It had taken the group over a year to agree on which lodge to rent and less than a minute to regret it.
 For months they had been trapped in a cyclone of intransigent bickering, squabbling in circles, arguing over the most trivial plans for the trip, and in the heat of debate and the cool silences of refusing to talk, they watched the initial vacation date pass by, missing the ideal summer season, and settling for the late autumn.
 Most of the original group dropped out and the surviving five harbored unique, private hopes for the weekend in the country.
 Those hopes existed in their minds as if they had already transpired, each heavy construction dissimilar and teetering as imagination marched toward actuality.

 The group consisted of two couples and Parker.
 Nadine and Audrey were in the process of breaking up in a way they told their peers was amicable and healthy, but which in their unspoken experience was drawing out over time in the most subtle, torturous manner.
 During courtship they committed to being noncommittal, and the open relationship was closing in a similar bog of indecisiveness.
 Audrey was an adult who still hid the fact that she smoked tobacco from her parents.
 She could be combative and her temper was short, but her grudges lasted about as long as it took her to smoke a cigarette.
 Nadine was beautiful but severe, as if her beauty were a challenge to those who appreciated it.
 For years she had a recurring dream.
 She would find herself in a type of waiting room—a long hallway lined with doors in a large house, with a party going on in another room—and the start of any dream would transpire in that consistent space, featuring new characters, until the prologue concluded and she entered one of the doors, behind which lurked a variety of second and third acts.
-She never remembered those second or third acts, only the waiting roo
+She never remembered those second or third acts, only the waiting room.

 Andy and Liz had reached that temporal deadline where the idea of marriage loomed over them like a turkey vulture, the word uttered in whispers between those closest to them, the weighted prospect in their heads sucking them in and dragging them further from the things that once drew them together.
 Andy was working out how to propose to Liz in the perfect way, and Liz was preparing to leave Andy if he didn’t ask her by the Fall.
 Andy was a serial entrepreneur, enthusiastically immersing himself in ventures that he would put his entire being into until a fresh scheme came into view and the thing he so avidly developed, still hardly off the ground, was eclipsed by the shadow of what was to come.
 Little things like slow walkers or the triangular folds at the ends of hotel toilet paper bothered him, while big things like deforestation or geopolitical conflict grazed past him like cows that never lift their heads from the grass.
-Liz was prescribed glasses but rarely wore them out—when she needed them most—and saw the blurred
+Liz was prescribed glasses but rarely wore them out—when she needed them most—and saw the blurred world through striking, cartoonishly blue eyes.
+She avoided public transit, opting for more comfortable, expensive means of transport, yet the allegorical picture of her own life and its struggle depicted her waiting for a bus that would never come, and refusing to walk.

 Parker was single, and lonelier than a painting of an empty street.
 He was an old friend of Andy’s from college, their friendship held together by memories, more a connection between past selves than one growing with time.
 In a little notebook, kept secret, he jotted down goals for himself and left it at that.
 Up until this point Parker had been more of an idea in the minds of the others than a living human being.
 He was transitioning out of abstraction, and like anyone who feels apart from something, he craved to be a part of it.
 This group, in fact, consisted of the less intimate parts of the larger friend group whose more unifying and dynamic characters had bailed on the trip.
 It was a group in the way a set of suspects are joined by some commonality in a police lineup, or like how pages in a book bearing entirely disparate sequences of language touch physically.
 And yet, everybody silently demanded a perfect weekend with friends.